Top Digital Transformation Challenges and How to Overcome Them

 Cultural Resistance to Change

 Firstly, cultural resistance is a common challenge in digital transformation.
 Furthermore, overcoming it requires strong leadership, effective communication, knowledgeable and agile employees, and a clear vision for change.
 To do that, leaders need to incorporate either a culture of innovation and open dialogue or be able to emphasize the benefits of digital transformation at the very least.
 Of course, having all of those traits is ideal.
-Nonetheless, inclusive change management strategies, employee engagement, and training programs can help address resistance and build a shared understanding of the transformation journey.
+Nonetheless, inclusive change management strategies, employee engagement, and training programs (by the way, programs and projects are different) can help address resistance and build a shared understanding of the transformation journey.

 Legacy Systems and Infrastructure